 So you've got your DOT physical coming up, and you're concerned about your blood pressure.
 In many cases, blood pressure can be lowered through a combination of diet and exercise, and in the short term, there are several ways you can get it under control before your physical.

 Keep in mind that many, many, people take medication to control their hypertension , and controlling your blood pressure "with or without medication" will be acceptable for the purposes of the DOT physical.
-If you're worries about your blood pressure, or if you already know it's high, don't try to use short-term fixes as a way to try and "game" the system.
-Not only will it not work, left untreated, hypertension can lead to a whole host of other health issues, like heart attacks, strokes, vision loss, and heart failure.
+If you're worried about your blood pressure, or if you already know it's high, don't try to use short-term fixes as a way to try and "game" the system.
+Not only will it not work, but also if left untreated, hypertension can lead to a whole host of other health issues, like heart attacks, strokes, vision loss, and heart failure.

 In technical terms, beets are high in nitrate, which, as your body turns it into nitric oxide, can help you lower your blood pressure by: